 When you hire him to photograph your event, he’ll take all the pictures you expect to see: venue shots, posed pictures, and photos that document the chain of events.
 But he’ll also photograph the small, intimate and fleeting moments that show people in a candid way.
 A certain look, touch, glance or embrace … these un-staged emotions represent the true heart of any person or event.

 Marvin has cultivated his photographic skills and philosophy for more than 35 years.
-Photography means so much to him that he pursued it even while working at GM and raising a family.
-Now, he has retired from GM and can focus on photography full-time, truly bringing his dream to life.
+Photography means so much to him that he pursued it even while working full-time and raising a family.
+Now, he has retired and can focus on photography, truly bringing his dream to life.